Online Prediction of Switching Graph Labelings with Cluster Specialists

-Consider an example of a graph of major road junctions (vertices) connected by roads (edges), in which we want to predict whether or not a vertex is congested at any given time.
-Traffic congestion is naturally non-stationary with both gradual and abrupt changes occurring to the structure of the labeling over time~\citep{K98}.
+Consider an example of services placed throughout a city, such as public bicycle sharing stations.
+As the population uses these services the state of each station--such as the number of available bikes--naturally evolves throughout the day, at times gradually and others abruptly, and we might want to predict the state of any given station at any given time.
+Since the location of a given station as well as the state of nearby stations will be relevant to this learning problem it is natural to use a graph-based approach.
+Another setting might be a graph of major road junctions (vertices) connected by roads (edges), in which one wants to predict whether or not a junction is congested at any given time.
+Traffic congestion is naturally non-stationary and also exhibits both gradual and abrupt changes to the structure of the labeling over time~\citep{K98}.